-West Bengal polls: Actor Mithun Chakraborty joins BJP at PM Modi’s Brigade ground rally in Kolkata
+West Bengal polls: ‘I am a cobra,’ says actor Mithun Chakraborty after joining BJP in Kolkata

 Chakraborty was a Trinamool Congress Rajya Sabha MP before he resigned in December 2016, citing ill health.